bucsspring2024/final-project-ps/README.md

 ## Project Description

 Memorize the pattern of the buttons and repeat it.
 Every completion the pattern gets longer.
+You can change the speed of the pattern by choosing your difficulty on the start menu.

 ***